RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 ## Determining image pull sources

-Every pod in your various deployed application has a source repository.
+Every pod in your deployed application has a source repository.
 You can determine the sources by a simple command:

 ```